MixMashNet: An R Package for Single and Multilayer Networks: Usage

 As shown in Figure~\ref{fig:fit2_centrality}A, nodes are ordered according to the strength index. \code{ALB} exhibits the highest strength and comparatively high values of closeness and betweenness, indicating a central role both in terms of direct connectivity and overall proximity within the network.
 By contrast, for example, \code{APTT} and \code{ALAT} display consistently low centrality values, suggesting a more peripheral position in the network.

 \paragraph{Bridge Centrality Indices}

 An important next step is to evaluate how nodes act as connectors between communities.
 To this end, we focus on bridge-specific centrality indices — namely bridge strength, bridge expected influence (1- and 2-step), bridge closeness, and bridge betweenness.
-These indices can also be specified in the \code{statistics} argument of \code{plot()}.
 Only nodes assigned to a community are displayed in this type of plot.

 \begin{Code} R> plot(fit2, statistics = c("bridge_strength", "bridge_ei1", "bridge_ei2", + "bridge_closeness", "bridge_betweenness")) \end{Code}

 As shown in Figure~\ref{fig:fit2_centrality}B, \code{PLT} has the highest bridge strength, followed by \code{BUN}, suggesting that these markers may serve as key connectors between communities.
 Conversely, nodes such as \code{GLU} and \code{CREA} show low bridge centrality, indicating weaker cross-community influence.